-If you are new to water-only washing and have long hair, your hair’s natural oils might not be distributed down far enough to condition your ends yet.
-Until you’ve been doing this for a while, I highly recommend applying coconut oil or any deeply hydrating, natural oil to the ends (and only the ends) of your hair as a substitute for your hair’s natural oils.
-Especially if you have damaged or tangly ends.
-It will help smooth out your ends so they don’t dry frizzy and so your combs/brushes don’t get snagged in them while detangling… plus it gives your hair some added hydration.
-I prefer coconut oil, and the unrefined, cold-pressed version of coconut oil makes a world of a difference to me, but you can use any natural oil of your choice including jojoba and argan oil.
-You can stop using these oils after a while, as they eventually become unnecessary. :)
+If hair is long, it may take some time for the natural oils to be distributed down far enough to condition the ends.
+Until then, I recommend applying coconut oil or any deeply hydrating, natural oil to the ends (and only the ends) of the hair as a substitute for the hair’s natural oils.
+Especially if ends are damaged or tangly.
+It will help smooth out the ends so they don’t dry frizzy and so combs/brushes don’t get snagged in them while detangling… plus it gives hair some added hydration.
+I prefer coconut oil, and unrefined, cold-pressed version of coconut oil makes a world of a difference to me, but any natural oil will worko including jojoba and argan oil.
+I stopped having to use oils after a few weeks, as they eventually became unnecessary. :)

 Caution!
-Be careful with how much oil you use and where you use it!
-If you slather a bunch of oil all over your hair or near your roots, you’ll have excessively oily hair and no way to shampoo it out.
+Be careful with the amount of oil and where it being applied!
+Slathering a bunch of oil on the hair or roots will lead to excessively oily hair.
 I just rub one or two drops of oil between my finger tips and glide it onto the very ends of my hair while damp.
 My hair seems to look a bit oily if I apply the coconut oil to dry hair, but using it on damp hair seems to fix that for me.
 Then I thoroughly wash the oil off my hands before touching any other part of my hair so I don’t spread any extra oil to my roots.

-Step 7: Air dry! or style as usual
+Step 7: Air dry hair! or style as usual

 My hair actually air dries SO fast now (and many others report the same with water-only).
 It’s literally ridiculous how fast it dries, but it’s so wonderful.
 I just gently twist it to the side like this until I’m ready to style it.